Library of Michigan

 The Library of Michigan is the state library of the U.S. state of Michigan, located in the state capital, Lansing.
-It is housed in the 5-story Michigan Library and Historical Center building.
+Established in 1828, it is now housed in the 5-story Michigan Library and Historical Center building.
 The library's purpose is to collect and preserve Michigan publications, conduct reference and research, and support libraries statewide.

-The Library of Michigan has been a division of the Michigan Department of Education since 2009.
+The Library of Michigan has been a division of the Michigan Department of Education since 2009, following the gubernatorial elimination of the Michigan Department of History, Arts and Libraries.
 A key service of the Library of Michigan is the Michigan eLibrary (MeL), one of the first online libraries on the Internet.
 MeL provides full-text articles, books, Michigan history materials, and evaluated web sites to residents of the state of Michigan.

-In addition to its function as the state library, the Library of Michigan also operates the Michigan History Museum within part of the library building.
+The Michigan Library and Historical Center building also houses the Michigan History Museum, which is now administered by the Michigan History Center of the Michigan Department of Natural Resources.
 The Michigan History Museum includes permanent and seasonal exhibits on Michigan history, and is open to the public.

 History

 In 1828, a territorial library was created containing laws and government documents for use by the territorial council, and William B. Hunt was appointed the territorial librarian.
 Nine years later, the former territorial library became the state library, and Governor Stevens T. Mason appointed Oren Marsh as the first state librarian.

 In 1879, the state library moved to the new State Capitol in Lansing.
 It was originally a two-story room on the second and third floor in the west wing.
 The space is now the Speaker's Library on the second floor and the House Appropriations Committee room on the third floor.

 A fire in the State Office Building where the library was housed in 1951 destroyed 20,000 books and damaged 30,000 more.

 Public Act 540 of 1982 created the Library of Michigan and transferred control of the library from the Department of Education to the Legislative Council.
 Three years later, the Library of Michigan Foundation, which secures funds to support the library's priority programs and projects, was established.

 In 1988, the Michigan Library and Historical Center opened, tripling the Library of Michigan's space and merging its full collection of books in one place for the first time since the 1951 fire.
 In 2001, the library was moved to the new Department of History, Arts and Libraries.
 After that department's abolition in 2009, the library was moved back to the Department of Education.

+Following the 2009 elimination of the Michigan Department of History, Arts and Libraries by Michigan governor Jennifer M. Granholm through Executive Order No. 2009-43, the Library of Michigan and the state librarian were transferred to the Michigan Department of Education for management.